xleng/meta-bananapi/README.md

 ####Run compile command
 $bitbake core-image-minimal

-This will cost a lot of time in your first compile, it will donwload the sources form internet and then compile the sources, so be patient.
+This will cost a lot of time in your first compile, it will donwload the sources form internet and then compile the sources, so be patient with it.

 You will get a image file under './tmp/deploy/images/bananapi/core-image-minimal-bananapi.sunxi-sdimg'.